Huw Edwards: Other activities

 Edwards was a vice president of the National Churches Trust.

 In March 2011, Edwards opened Swansea University's "Hoffi Coffi" cafe in the library, created to support the aims of Academi Hywel Teifi, named after his father who spent his academic career at the university.
 He gave a speech in Welsh as he unveiled a mural of a poem by Tudur Hallam, Professor of Welsh at the university and winner of the Chair in the previous year's National Eisteddfod; Edwards called it a moving tribute to his father, who had died in January 2010.

 In 2003, Edwards was made a Fellow of the University of Wales and in 2007 he became Honorary Professor of Journalism at Cardiff University.
 In 2005, he was appointed Patron of the National College of Music and in October 2008 he was appointed President of the London Welsh Trust which runs the London Welsh Centre.
 In April 2009 he was elected vice president, later Pro Chancellor, of Cardiff University for four years.
 He was honorary President of London's Gwalia Male Choir from 2005 to 2016, and was a vice president of the National Churches Trust until his removal from the position in 2024 after his sexual misconduct charges.

 On 5 July 2019, Edwards was awarded a fellowship of the Royal Welsh College of Music & Drama.
 Edwards is also an amateur organist, taught to play at a chapel in Llanelli, and occasionally played at the Jewin Welsh Presbyterian Chapel in Clerkenwell, north London.

 In 2020, Edwards criticised The Times for printing a story dismissive of the use of the Welsh language.
 He responded to comments in The Times written by the scientist Michael Pepper in which it was suggested that his late colleague John Meurig Thomas wrote notes in Welsh purely to stop others from reading them; Edwards said that Welsh speakers do not "use our native language in our daily lives simply to thwart others".
 In 2021, he criticised the former journalist Max Hastings for saying that Welsh was of "marginal value" and that Wales could not succeed as an independent country because it was "dependent on English largesse".

+In 2026, Edwards revealed via his Substack that he entered the National Eisteddfod's Crown poetry competition.
+The competition is entered anonymously, with only the winners identity being revealed.
+He entered under the pen name Gelyn, meaning 'Enemy' and said he entered the poem as a tribute to his father.
+Due to his conviction, his entry was met with criticism.